felixwatts/farm/Trees.md

 ### Potting Up

 Once seeds have germinated they must be planted in a nursery pot where they will grow to a strength that they can be planted out.
-The best type of nursery pot to use is called a _root trainer_.
+The best type of nursery pot to use is called a [Root trainer](https://www.lbsbuyersguide.co.uk/maxi-rootrainer.html).
 This is a special type of pot that has two useful features:

 The pot has a tall thin shape and vertical grooves in the side encourage the roots to grow downwards which prevents the tree becoming root bound.
 Once a plant has become root bound in a pot it can never fully recover.
 When the roots reach the bottom of the pot the are _air pruned_ by contact with the air.